 Over three days and nights, a diverse group of senior executives from local and global firms as well as from government and civil society will discuss with Core Faculty and a range of expert contributors the implications of resource depletion and climate change, the problem of continued growth, the potential for a new economic paradigm, some of the more inspiring responses of business and the requirements of leadership in these times.

-Download the programme for the seminar.
+Download the programme for a previous seminar.

-Download the delegate list for the seminar.
+Download the delegate list for a previous seminar.

 Bob studies the effects of human activities on ecosystems, and in particular on woodlands and savannas in Africa.
 He has published widely in the field of global change, including popular and scientific books.
 He is or has been a member of several steering committees of international research programmes such as the Global Climate Observing System, and serves as a convening lead author for the Intergovernmental Panel on Climate Change.
 He is currently chair of the global Biodiversity Observation Network and co-chair of DIVERSITAS.
 He is a Fellow of the CSIR, the South African Academy and the Royal Society of South Africa, an A-rated scientist and an honorary professor at the University of the Witwatersrand.